Vorup Frederiksberg Boldklub: History

+Women's team

 From August 1970 women also played football in association with Vorup FB, and from the onset participated in the tournament established for Jutland and Funen the following year.
 Already in 1971 and 1972 Vorup FB's women won the local championship and thus promotion to the then 2nd tier Jyllandsserien, and when in 1972, 1973, and 1974 they won Dagbladets Cup they were directed not to play for it again as they were simply too good compared to their competitors.

 On 24 January 1973 Vorup FB established an actual women's division, and the same year Vorup FB's women won the championship of Jyllandsserien and thus promotion to the then 1st tier Damedivisionen.
 From 1988 two of the clubs female players, Mette Nielsen and Kamma Flæng, played for the Denmark women's national football team, the former e.g. at the 1991 World Cup in China and the latter e.g. at the 1996 Olympic Games in Atlanta.

 In 1993 Vorup FB's women qualified for the Danish Women's Cup Final, but lost the match in extra time.
 Due to economic difficulties the club had to quit women's football at the elite level in 2000, but today the economy is back on track and Vorup FB's women play in the 2nd tier 1. division.